nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 Taking the above manual process and applying some more structure to it leads you to what we might call 'parametric design optimisation'.
-Here, as above, you start with some initial calcs or analytical simulation to set your initial parameters, and once again you build a parametric CAD model cane be adjusted.
+Here, as above, you start with some initial calcs or analytical simulation to set your initial parameters, and once again you build a parametric CAD model that can be adjusted.

 However, instead of manually running and interrogating simulation results and using engineering judgement to inform your next iteration, you apply an optimisation tool and leverage that to home in on your optimum design.
 There are commercial